SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The format of the descriptive data is JSON, as all other data in SECoP.

 :note:
-    all names on each hirarchy level needs to unique (i.e. not repeated) when lowercased.
+    all names on each hierarchy level needs to unique (i.e. not repeated) when lowercased.

 SEC Node Description
 --------------------